 Trail Center Interior

 Artwork is displayed on the walls of the trail center, which includes a woodstove, picnic tables and restrooms.
-The trail center has interpretive displays and may be reserved for group meetings by calling the park.
+The trail center features interpretive displays.

 14 of 19